Employment

 What is Work Like at the Co-op?

 Work at the Co-op is busy, fast-paced, and both mentally and physically demanding.
 The collective management structure is one where every staff person is expected to participate in the decision making process, and everyone assumes responsibility for the overall operation and welfare of the business.
-The staff and the rest of the Co-op organization make decisions by consensus, a process in which all participants work to develop decisions together.
+The collective and the rest of the Co-op organization make decisions by consensus, a process in which all participants work to develop decisions together.
 All collective staff receive consensus training.

 Is the Olympia Food Co-op Currently Accepting Applications?